windingtree/org.id/README.md

 1. Call `getOrganizations` on the Segment Directory.
 1. Call `getOrgJsonUri` on every non-zero address returned as an instance of `OrganizationInterface` and crawl the off-chain data for more information.
+1. Call `getOrgJsonHash` on every non-zero address returned as an instance of `OrganizationInterface` and verify that the current off-chain data contents hash matches the hash published in the smart contract.

 If a signed message occurs somewhere in the platform, a content consumer might want to decide if it was signed by an account associated with the declared Organization.
 That's when they would